DeXterYa/TTDS-project-LYRIX/README.md

 * Added index.py to the application. genius_index.json is stored outside this directory because of its size.
 * Database name: lyrix; Collection name: genius.
+* Return elapsed time
+* Added an icon for the tab in browsers